-close up of 2 vegan egg salad sandwiches piled on top of each other.
+two vegan egg salad sandwiched piled on top of each other.

 How to make vegan egg salad